Club drug ketamine found in bottles of makeup bound for New Zealand - NewsBreak

 EL PASO, Texas (Border Report) — Customs officials recently seized a shipment of ketamine, a potentially deadly drug often found at raves and dance clubs.

-Ketamine is a dissociative anesthetic primarily used by veterinary clinics, though it is also for humans.‘Carpool Karaoke’ king James Corden leaving late-night show
+Ketamine is a dissociative anesthetic primarily used by veterinary clinics, though it is also for humans.

 According to the Drug Enforcement Administration, ketamine distorts perceptions of sight and sound, and it makes the user feel disconnected and not in control.